 Sisters Simone and Kate decided to surprise their parents with photographs of their children playing in their grandparents backyard.
-This same backyard was home to an enormous and sturdy jacaranda tree which encased the kids cubby-house, clearly well-loved and often played in by visiting grandchildren.
+This same backyard was home to an enormous and sturdy jacaranda tree which encased the well-loved kids cubby-house.

-The photo shoot time and date was set.
-The grandparents were enticed out of their home with an engineered invitation elsewhere, leaving their backyard free.
+With a photo shoot date and time set, the unsuspecting grandparents were enticed out of their home with an engineered invitation elsewhere, leaving their backyard free.
 My daughter/assistant and I parked 3 doors down from the house, waiting for the ‘green light’ to sneak onto the property.
-I had yet to see the location and so was unsure of the layout/setting, lighting, best angles etc. A little nerve-wracking.
+This was my first visit so I was nervous, unsure of the layout/setting, lighting, best angles etc., but with a crew of kids ready to play, I felt hopeful of capturing some good shots.

-For a fast photo shoot (1 hour or so), some of my favourite children’s portraits are in this lot.
+For a fast photo shoot (1 hour or so), some of my favourite children’s portraits to date are in this lot.
 You can see more images for this shoot here.

 Thanks to the families for letting me share their memories.